teachingaway/teachingaway.github.io/office-hours.md

 * Can I copyright a Tweetstorm?
 * How many stock options for a full-stack innovation sherpa?
 * Can I shred this demand letter?
-* Does my Doge Coin platform require a money-transmitter license?
+* Does my Doge Coin platform need a money-transmitter license?
-* Should I raise a party round?

 We'll try to answer.
 In any event, we're off the clock.